geluyan/pyapi/docs/guide.md

     $ pip install pythapi

-If your system uses both Python 2 or Python 3, you can also install pathapi for python 3:
+If your system uses both Python 2 or Python 3, you can also install pythapi for python 3:

     $ pip3 install pythapi

 If you're not using pip or pip isn't available on you system.
-You can also download pythap from pypi or directly from github, extract and then install it:
+You can also download pythapi from pypi or directly from Github, extract and then install it:

     $ python setup.py install